-In the Phase 2 clinical trial, NeoCart demonstrated a clinically meaningful and statistically significant improvement in clinical efficacy based on pain and function measures as compared to microfracture.
-We believe our Phase 3 clinical trial will confirm the positive Phase 1 and Phase 2 clinical data generated by NeoCart, which we believe are a direct result of our regenerative medicine platform.
+Our objective is to publish additional data supporting the commercial use of NeoCart, if approved, and we anticipate that additional long-term data from the Phase 2 trial will be published in 2017.
+In the Phase 2 clinical trial, NeoCart demonstrated a clinically meaningful and statistically significant improvement in clinical efficacy based on pain and function measures as compared to microfracture one year after treatment.
+We believe these elements, specifically the one-year superiority primary endpoint based on a dual threshold responder analysis of both pain and function for each individual patient are unique to the NeoCart Phase 3 clinical trial.
+We also believe our Phase 3 clinical trial will confirm the positive Phase 1 and Phase 2 clinical data generated by NeoCart.

-In anticipation of potential approval of NeoCart, we are in the process of scaling our internal current Good Manufacturing Practices (cGMP) manufacturing capabilities and transitioning the manufacture of the critical components (raw materials) of NeoCart, including collagen, the proprietary scaffold and surgical adhesive in-house at our facilities located in the greater Boston area.
-The transition commenced in March 2014 with the intent of having the ability to manufacture NeoCart and the critical components of NeoCart with minimal reliance on third parties prior to the commercialization of NeoCart in the event NeoCart is approved.
-In addition to completing the initial engineering runs and validation studies for our facility in Lexington, Massachusetts, we also finished the last performance qualification manufacturing campaign for collagen.
-We intend to complete the manufacturing transition of the remaining raw materials, including the scaffold component and surgical adhesive in 2017.
-We communicated our plans to the FDA and in December 2014, we received preliminary feedback and general acceptance of our raw material transition strategy and future commercial readiness upgrades from the FDA.
-Following completion of this transition, we will be required to obtain FDA approval of the comparability of the critical NeoCart raw materials moved in-house, and if we fail to obtain, or if we experience a delay in obtaining such approval, our business, operating results and prospects will be adversely affected.
+In anticipation of potential approval of NeoCart, we have continued the process of scaling our internal current Good Manufacturing Practices (cGMP) manufacturing capabilities and transitioning the manufacture of the critical components (raw materials) of NeoCart, including collagen, the proprietary scaffold and surgical adhesive in-house to our facilities located in the greater Boston area.
+The transition commenced in March 2014 with the communication of our plans to the FDA for the internal manufacture of NeoCart and the critical components of NeoCart, in the event NeoCart is approved.
+In December 2014, we received preliminary feedback and general acceptance of our raw material transition strategy and future commercial readiness upgrades from the FDA.
+In 2016, we reached agreement with the FDA on the data package for internally produced collagen, and in the second quarter of 2016 we incorporated this collagen into the ongoing, NeoCart Phase 3 clinical trial.

+We also reached agreement with the FDA on the qualification and comparability plan for the NeoCart collagen scaffold in the third quarter of 2016, and we expect to complete the scaffold transition in 2017.
+Once the scaffold comparability work is complete we will work towards qualifying the components of the proprietary adhesive, which we also believe will be completed in 2017.
+Following completion of the transition, and as part of our BLA application for NeoCart, we will be required to obtain final FDA approval of the comparability of the critical NeoCart raw materials manufactured in-house.
+If we fail to obtain, or if we experience a delay in obtaining such approval, our business, operating results and prospects will be adversely affected.